pmineiro/memoryrl/notes.20200208.md

 ### Memory as augmented input to a parametric model

-This is a frequent design pattern in the literature, e.g., [Neural Episodic Control](https://arxiv.org/abs/1703.01988) and [Memory Augmented Neural Machine Translation](https://arxiv.org/abs/1708.02005).
+This is a frequent design pattern in the literature, e.g., [Memory Augmented Neural Machine Translation](https://arxiv.org/abs/1708.02005).

 Basically the memory system returns z in response to input x and then the parametric system gets combo input (x, z).